firefly-iii/docs/docs/docs/firefly-iii/faq/docker.md

 Or browse to the `/flush` page in your installation.

+## I see a lot of log entries from the "Firefly III Health Checker"

+This is normal.
+The health checker is called by Docker to see if Firefly III is still up and running.

 ## I get "Function not implemented: AH00141: Could not initialize random number generator"

 This is an error that happens on Synology boxes with an old kernel.
 I'm sorry, there is nothing I can do for you.